SchrodingerandDoraemon/Notes/Java/antra_java.md

 In the method area, all class level information like class name, immediate parent class name, methods and variables information etc. are stored, including static variables.

 ### static
-static method and static variable are in method area. method area are in the metaspce.
+static method and static variable are in method area. method area are in the metaspace.

 static method have to use static variable

 ### throw
 two purpose:
-1. tell the programmar
+1. let caller know that there is an error and he should handle it gracefully.
-2. used for custom exception
+2. used for custom exception.
+Exceptions that are specific to the business logic and workflow.
+These help the application users or the developers understand what the exact problem is.

 ### final, Finally, finally.
 The final keyword can be used with class method and variable.
 A final class cannot be inherited, a final method cannot be overridden and a final variable cannot be reassigned.